XinSu902/MachineLearning/README.md

 # MachineLearning
 Thanks for visiting my github!
 There are two notebooks in this repository:

-  ml-project-Avito.ipynb   --->  group submission version
+  ml-project-v12.ipynb   --->  group submission version

   ml-project-v6(1).ipynb   --->  my attempt after reading some helpful kernals